Skip to Content

 Edit .env.local with your local development settings.
 The defaults are configured for the docker-compose services.

-# Verify Go compilation make build # Run unit tests make test # Run the local smoke test scripts/smoke-test.sh
+make build # Verify Go compilation make test # Run unit tests make smoke # Automated smoke test (builds, starts, tests, stops)

 Architecture Overview